kalpeshmore1234/kalpeshmore1234/README.md

 ## 👨‍💻 About Me

-- 💼 Web Developer with professional experience in **Frontend, Full-Stack JavaScript, and Shopify development**
+- 💼 Full Stack Developer with professional experience in **Frontend, Full-Stack JavaScript, and Shopify development**
 - ⚛️ Strong in **React.js, JavaScript, HTML, CSS, and responsive UI development**
 - 🛠️ Experienced with **Node.js, Express.js, MongoDB, REST APIs, JWT, and Auth0**
 - 🛍️ Experienced in building and enhancing **Shopify stores using Shopify Liquid**